awendland/bedsheets/README.md

   ![207 - Console - Create Service Account - Key - Json](https://user-images.githubusercontent.com/1152104/83590765-4e978e80-a50b-11ea-9328-cb35c8af5abb.png)
 </details>

-_If you are using Google Cloud Run or Cloud Functions then you can skip the credentials step and instead assign the Service Account directly to the execution environment which Bedsheets will automatically adopt (see the section on Cloud Providers for more information)._
+_If you are using Google Cloud Run or Cloud Functions then you can skip the credentials download step and instead assign the Service Account directly to the execution environment which Bedsheets will automatically adopt (see the section on Cloud Providers for more information)._

 ### 2. Deploy to a Cloud Provider